MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0204-Enrolling devices into Intune.md

 6. Note that for SEA-WS1, the **Managed by** column displays **Intune** and the **Ownership** column displays **Corporate**.

-   _Note: This view lists devices that are joined to Azure AD.
-Remember that you configured automatic enrollment between Azure AD and Intune, and because of that, any device that is joined to Azure AD is automatically enrolled to Intune.
-Any devices joined prior to setting up enrollment are only joined to Azure AD, but not enrolled in Intune._
+   _Note: This view lists devices that are enrolled to Intune.
+Remember that you configured automatic enrollment between Entra and Intune, and because of that, any device that is joined or registered to Entra is automatically enrolled to Intune.
+Any devices joined prior to setting up enrollment are only joined or registered to Entra, but not enrolled in Intune._

 7. Open a new tab in **Microsoft Edge**, in the address bar type **https://entra.microsoft.com**, and then press **Enter**.